Ackee-Blockchain/trident/documentation/docs/trident-api/vote-program.md

 ### `initialize_vote_account`

-Creates and initializes a vote account with the specified configuration.
+Creates instructions to initialize a vote account with the specified configuration.

 ```rust
 pub fn initialize_vote_account(